Comparing Sonim Technologies (SONM) & Its Competitors

-Sonim Technologies (NASDAQ: SONM) is one of 26 public companies in the “Telephone & telegraph apparatus” industry, but how does it compare to its peers?
-We will compare Sonim Technologies to similar companies based on the strength of its institutional ownership, profitability, valuation, dividends, analyst recommendations, earnings and risk.
+Sonim Technologies (NASDAQ: SONM) is one of 26 publicly-traded companies in the “Telephone & telegraph apparatus” industry, but how does it contrast to its competitors?
+We will compare Sonim Technologies to similar companies based on the strength of its profitability, institutional ownership, valuation, earnings, risk, analyst recommendations and dividends.

 Analyst Recommendations

-This is a summary of current ratings for Sonim Technologies and its peers, as reported by MarketBeat.
+This is a summary of current recommendations for Sonim Technologies and its competitors, as reported by MarketBeat.com.

 |Sell Ratings